GrayHat12/resume-generator/Experience.typ

     Jul 2022 - Apr 2024
   ]
   _Karza Technologies_
-  - Developed a plug and play GSP module to *optimize calls* *reducing our cost*, providing *fallback mechanisms*, *rate limits* and *quota controls* for GSP usage in our services.
+  - Developed a plug and play GSP module to *optimize calls* *reducing our costs by 30%*, providing *fallback mechanisms*, *rate limits* and *quota controls* for GSP usage in our services.
-  - Collaborated with the data science team to develop an *in-house PDF parsing* solution for GST reports *saving cost* on third party dependencies.
+  - Collaborated with the data science team to develop an *in-house PDF parsing* solution for GST reports *saving cost on third party licensing*.
+  - *Reverse Engineered* an application for a new offering in our product.
   - Developed a *CLI tool* enabling developers to test our serverless code locally enabling *faster development*.
-  - Redesigned various client and internal configurations allowing *easier control*, more *scalable design* and ensuring our client's *on-premise deployment needs*.
+  - Redesigned various configurations allowing *easier control*, more *scalable design* and ensuring our client's *on-premise deployment needs*.
   - Created *configuration driven plugins* for our *webhook module* to support different *Authentication and Encryption* requirements in our product.
 ]

-#v(10pt)
+#v(2pt)

 #block(breakable: false)[
   #stack(dir: ltr, spacing: 1fr)[